 They suggest maybe this is due to the patients’ microbiome configuration.
 Moreover, the most common adverse events are intestinal problems such as diarrhoea and abdominal pain.

 If scientists can change the intestinal flora in the near future, then more people will respond to treatment.

 In addition, adverse events can be reduced by changing the gut microbiota of patients who will take metformin.

 The study is done by Sahlgrenska Academy and the University of Girona.

 Fredrik Bäckhed, Professor of Molecular Medicine, is the leading researcher.

-The study is published in Nature Medicine.
+The research is published in Nature Medicine.

 Copyright © 2019 Knowridge Science Report.
 All rights reserved.